Summary: Population Genetics as a Human Science

-Semester 1, 2017-18: Tutoring on the Level 1 module 'Introduction to the History of Science'
+Semester 1, 2017-18: Tutoring and marking on the Level 1 module 'Introduction to the History of Science'

-During October 2017, I led a reading group at Ilkley Literature Festival on H. G. Wells' classic scientific romance, The Time Machine (1895).
+During October 2017, I ran a four-session reading group for members of the public at Ilkley Literature Festival, on H. G. Wells' classic scientific romance, The Time Machine (1895).

 Awards and Scholarships